-Limited data exist at a local level for the mental health of older adults, it is very likely that subgroups of older adults may be at an increased risk of poor mental health.
-The Gold Coast population is increasingly becoming older with the number of older adult residents in the GCPHN region projected to double by 2030.
+While limited data exist at a local level for the mental health of older adults, it is very likely that subgroups of older adults may be at an increased risk of poor mental health.

 - While the prevalence of mental health concerns tends to decline in older age, within this age group, there are sub-groups that are at a higher risk of mental health concerns.
-These include adults in hospital, supported accommodation, people living with dementia, and older carers. - High levels of isolation and loneliness on the Gold Coast among older people in the GCPHN region. - Mental health and aged care related issues (e.g., dementia) are often treated in isolation of each other or as separate disciplines.
+These include adults in hospital, supported accommodation, people living with dementia, and older carers28. - Many people aged over 65 feel there is stigma attached to anxiety and depression viewing them as weaknesses or character flaws and not as health condition28. - High levels of isolation and loneliness on the Gold Coast among older people in the GCPHN region. - Older adults in RACFs are at increased risk of loneliness and social isolation with the COVID-19 pandemic due to visitor restrictions and lack of access to appropriate technology required to keep connection29. - Mental health and aged care related issues (e.g., dementia) are often treated in isolation of each other or as separate disciplines.